Skip to main content

 • Ollama: Deploy an Ollama instance and models locally, in the cloud, or on a remote server.
 Then, get your Ollama server's base URL and the names of the models that you want to use.

 • Optional: Install GPU support with an NVIDIA GPU, CUDA support, and compatible NVIDIA drivers on the OpenRAG host machine.
-If you don't have GPU capabilities, OpenRAG provides an alternate CPU-only deployment.
+If you don't have GPU capabilities, OpenRAG provides an alternate CPU-only deployment that is suitable for most use cases.
+The default CPU-only deployment doesn't prevent you from using GPU acceleration in external services, such as Ollama servers.

 Prepare your deployment